 ST: What inspired you to do this book together and come up with this concept?

-ST: I noticed while going through the book that you have illustrated adults and children of different skin tones and I thought that was really cool because we don’t see that very often in books.
+ST: I noticed while going through the book that you have illustrated adults and children of different skin colour and I thought that was really cool because we don’t see that very often in books.
 Most often it’s only lighter skinned people represented.
 Was there a conscious decision made about this?

-So, we chose this one multi-cultural family specifically because we felt it represented the kind of audience our book caters to as well.
+So we chose this one multi-cultural family specifically because we felt it represented the kind of audience our book caters to as well.

 ST: Nice!
 As a child, the first thing they are learning to do is communicate, and it’s nice to be able to understand the world with all it’s differences and be able to communicate well within all those differences, rather than say, “I’m only comfortable with a certain type of people”.
 That’s what struck me as I read the book was that communication is so vital, but it’s also vital within that communication to be able to be accepting of everyone with all our differences.
-This is an amazing project!
+This is an amazing project.

 Miriam: It’s not just the diversity of the illustrations, but also the language.
 Children that come to our kita speak various languages at home and not necessarily German, and they want to feel included even with language and not have a barrier.
 Having a book that’s bilingual includes both sides.